 8. Patel, Y.R., et al., Prognostic Significance of Baseline Serum Sodium in Heart Failure With Preserved Ejection Fraction.
 J Am Heart Assoc, 2018.
 7(12).

-Data description
+2. Method

+2.1.
+Material sources and data description

-The dataset we use comes from UCI Machine Learning Repository.
-The data was first collected and analyzed by Ahmad et al. [5] They collected data based on medical records of 299 patients with heart failure at NYHA class III and IV, the most two severe HF stages.
-13 clinical features are shown in the dataset, including age (years), anaemia (boolean), high blood pressure (boolean), creatinine phosphokinase level (mcg/L), diabetes (boolean), ejection fraction (percentage), platelets (kiloplatelets/mL), sex (binary), serum creatinine (mg/dL), serum sodium (mEq/L), smoking (boolean) , follow-up period (days) and death event (boolean).
+The dataset was retrieved from UCI Machine Learning Repository.
+It was first collected and analyzed by Ahmad et al. [5] based on medical records of 299 patients with HF at NYHA class III and IV, the most two severe HF stages.
+We downloaded this dataset from the UCI Machine Learning Repository and will use it under the same Attribution 4.0 International (CC BY 4.0) copyright.
+A total of 13 clinical features are collected in the dataset, including age (years), sex (binary), anaemia (binary), high blood pressure (binary), creatinine phosphokinase level (mcg/L), diabetes (binary), ejection fraction (percentage), platelets (kiloplatelets/mL), serum creatinine (mg/dL), serum sodium (mEq/L), smoking (binary) , follow-up period (days) and death event (binary).

-In our project, Serum creatinine level was first treated as a continuous variable and then categorized into two different levels (≤ 1.5 mg/dL for the normal level vs, and > 1.5 mg/dL for the abnormal level).
+In our project, serum creatinine level was first treated as a continuous variable and then categorized into two different levels (≤ 1.5 mg/dL for the normal level vs, > 1.5 mg/dL for the abnormal level).

+2.2.
+Exposure